ericsonga/APCSAReview/_sources/VariableBasics/nameVars.rst

 .. fillintheblank:: fillName1

-        .. blank:: blankvar3-3-1
-            :correct: ^\s*shoeSize$
-            :feedback1: (".*", "In camel case just appended the words after each other but uppercase the first letter of each word after the 1st word")

    What is the camel case variable name for a variable that represents a shoe size?

+   -    :^\s*shoeSize$: Correct.
+Start with the first word in all lowercase and uppercase the first letter of each additional word
+        :.*: In camel case just appended the words after each other but uppercase the first letter of each word after the 1st word

 .. fillintheblank:: fillName2

-        .. blank:: blankvar3-3-2
-            :correct: ^\s*topScore$
-            :feedback1: (".*", "In camel case just appended the words after each other but uppercase the first letter of each word after the 1st word")

    What is the camel case variable name for a variable that represents the top score?

+   -    :^\s*topScore$: Correct.
+        :.*: In camel case just appended the words after each other but uppercase the first letter of each word after the 1st word

 .. fillintheblank:: fillName3

-        .. blank:: blankvar3-3-3a
-            :correct: ^\s*lastScore$
-            :feedback1: (".*", "In camel case just appended the words after each other but uppercase the first letter of each word after the 1st word.
-This would be lastScore")

    What is the camel case variable name for a variable that represents the last score?

+   -    :^\s*lastScore$: Correct.
+        :.*: In camel case just appended the words after each other but uppercase the first letter of each word after the 1st word.
+This would be lastScore